Togou

 Togou is a village and rural commune in the Cercle of Ségou in the Ségou Region of southern-central Mali.
 The commune contains 10 villages in an area of approximate 147 square kilometers.
 In the 2009 census it had a population of 8,987.
 The village of Togou, the chef-lieu of the commune, is 35 km northeast of Ségou.

+History

+The modern town of Togou sits close by several archaeological sites, which show that the area was an important node in a large-scale trade network reaching from Sierra Leone to the Sahara beginning in the 9th century AD.
+During the Segou Empire it was a major markadugu, a Maraka trade town where salt, dried fish, and sunbala were shipped as far south as Abidjan in exchange for kola nuts.

+In January 1865, Togou was occupied by Bambara fighters resisting the Toucouleur Empire.
+A Toucouleur counter-attack led by Tierno Alassane failed, losing much of their arms and ammunition including one hundred and twenty barrels of gun-powder and many war drums.